MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/preview-setup-mobile-offline.md

 Mobile offline is available for iOS and Android devices.
 To use the mobile offline feature, download the latest version of the mobile app from the app store.

-### Install Dynamics 365 phones and table app (for customer engagement apps in Dynamics 365 )
+### Install Dynamics 365 phones and table app (for customer engagement apps in Dynamics 365)

-For customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) install the [install the Dynamics 365 phones and table app](https://docs.microsoft.com/dynamics365/mobile-app/install-dynamics-365-for-phones-and-tablets#install-the-app-from-your-devices-app-store).
+For customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, and Dynamics 365 Marketing) install the [install the Dynamics 365 phones and table app](https://docs.microsoft.com/dynamics365/mobile-app/install-dynamics-365-for-phones-and-tablets#install-the-app-from-your-devices-app-store).

 These are the supported devices to use mobile offline: